raesian/SeattleLungProject/SeattleLungProjectFamilyTree/LabMembers.markdown

             name: 'Olivia Qiao',
             title: 'Junior - Biology',
             bio: 'Olivia is a Junior at the University of Washington studying Biology.
 She joined Mulligan, Pal, Hwang Labs in the Spring of 2025 as a research intern.
 Outside of the lab, she enjoys painting, traveling, going to the beach, and learning new recipes to cook.
 Her long-term goal is to pursue a career in healthcare after graduating from the University of Washington.'
+        },
+        'i44': {
+            name: 'Molly Woodcock',
+            title: 'Sophomore - Public Health - Global Health',
+            bio: 'My name is Molly Woodcock and I\'m a sophomore attending the University of Washington majoring in Public Health - Global Health.
+I joined the lab in Fall of 2025 as a CT Biorepository intern.
+In my free time I enjoy cooking, playing tennis, and spending time with my friends.
+I plan to pursue a career in medicine, specifically for dermatology or reconstructive surgery.'
+        },
+        'i45': {
+            name: 'Aidan Borlet',
+            title: 'Freshman - Biology',
+            bio: 'Aidan Borlet is a first year biology student at the University of Washington and joined the lab as an intern in October of 2025.
+Outside of the lab, he enjoys playing euphonium in the UW Wind Ensemble, watching movies, and spending time with friends and family.
+He hopes to attend medical school after graduation.'
         }
     };